Firebladedoge229/RobloxStudioManager/README.md

 # Roblox Studio Manager

-> [!NOTE]
+> [!CAUTION]
-> For a MIT version of Roblox Studio Manager, please visit [here](https://github.com/Fireblade-Software/RobloxStudioManager-MIT).
+> RobloxStudioManager has the ability to modify core Roblox Studio files, which may be detected as unauthorized.
+> Neither I nor any contributors are responsible for account bans or other consequences from its use.

 A fork of [Roblox Studio Patcher](https://github.com/Firebladedoge229/RobloxStudioPatcher) with additional UI features.